Jean-Jacques Rousseau — "Everything is good as it comes from the hands of the Author of Nature; but every…"

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

 "Man is born free, and everywhere he is in chains.
-Those who think themselves masters of others are indeed greater slaves than they."
+One thinks himself the master of others, and still remains a greater slave than they."

 Found in 1 providers: grok